matloff/fasteR/README.md

 The element in row 3, column 1 in the *data frame* **tg** is element 3 in the *vector* **tg$len**.

+> **Your Turn:**  The above examples are fundamental to R, so you should
+> conduct a few small experiments on your at this time, little variants
+> of the above.

 Some data frames don't have column names, but that is no obstacle.
 We can use column numbers, e.g.